Definition of Nominal Rate of Return

 - It is used in discounting the cashflows standing at different intervals over the projected tenure of the project.

-- Further such rate of return is used to compute the net present values of cash flows.
-If the net cash flows are able to survive the effect of the nominal interest rate, the project is said to be viable.
+- Further, such a rate of return is used to compute the net present values of cash flows.
+The project is viable if the net cash flows can survive the effect of the nominal interest rate.

 - Such interest rate is compared with the internal rate of return.
 The nominal rate of return is considered to cost of the project & such requirement is the minimum quantum of return.
 If the internal rate of return is lower than the nominal rate of return, the project is said to have reduced the wealth of shareholders & is, therefore, not viable to carry out.